Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 • The distinction between acute immune stimulation (like Elderberry during active infection) and long-term immune building with Astragalus for preventive wellness

-• Evidence-based dosing protocols ranging from 9-30 grams for daily wellness up to higher therapeutic doses used in clinical TCM practice for chronic conditions
+• Evidence-based dosing protocols ranging from 9 to 30 grams for daily wellness up to higher therapeutic doses used in clinical TCM practice

 • Critical safety considerations including when to avoid Astragalus (during active fever, with autoimmune conditions, or on immunosuppressant medications)